latolukasz/beeorm-doc/docs/guide/entities.md

 ### Redis pool

-Entity can be automatically cached in Redis to protect MySQL from queries when Entity data is needed.
-Use setting **redisCache=pool_name** in tag `orm` for `beeorm.ORM` field to enable redis cache for this entity and define which redis server or sentinel pool should be used to store data.
+To protect MySQL from unnecessary queries, entities can be automatically cached in Redis.
+To enable Redis cache for an entity, use the setting redisCache=pool_name in the orm tag of the beeorm.ORM field.
+This specifies which Redis server or Sentinel pool should be used to store the data.

-For pool with name `default` you can use short version without pool name ``orm:"redisCache"``.
+For a pool with the name default, you can use the short version orm:"redisCache" without specifying the pool name.

+Here is an example in Go code:

 ```go{6,11}
 package main